ibm-cloud-docs/discovery/building-kg.md

 ### Entity disambiguation
 {: #disambiguation}

-Knowledge Graph entities query supports context-based entity disambiguation.
+Knowledge Graph entities query provides context-based entity disambiguation.
 Based on the entity text provided and optional context text, `disambiguation` identifies unique entities and returns a list of the entities ranked based on the context information.

 An entity disambiguation query is requested by specifying `"disambiguation"` as the value for the `"feature" :` field in the knowledge graph query object.